jsan4christ/CAP083_16S/README.md

 ## Introduction

-In this analysis, we asses the effect of BV treatment on the microbiome.
+In this analysis, we assess the effect of BV treatment on the microbiome.

 ## The Workflow